theislab/scanpy-demo-czbiohub/README.md

-Here, we work on the dynamical velocity model of Bergen et al. on bioRxiv (https://www.biorxiv.org/content/10.1101/820936v1) Please follow the link to the package: https://github.com/theislab/scvelo We will use the following demo notebook: https://scvelo-notebooks.readthedocs.io/DentateGyrus.html
+Here, we work on the dynamical velocity model of Bergen et al. on bioRxiv (https://www.biorxiv.org/content/10.1101/820936v1) Please follow the link to the package: https://github.com/theislab/scvelo We will use the following demo notebooks: https://scvelo-notebooks.readthedocs.io/DentateGyrus.html and https://scvelo-notebooks.readthedocs.io/Pancreas.html